19 essential photography composition rules for creative photos

 Just as layering your clothes creates a more interesting outfit, layering in photography creates depth and a more interesting composition.

-12. Depth of Field in photography
+12. Depth of field in photography

 Photography viewpoint composition showing bird's eye view